citizenfx/natives/VEHICLE/IsVehicleStoppedAtTrafficLights.md

 ```

 ```
-This native checks if the given vehicle is stopped at a red light (this won't return true if the vehicle is stopped behind another vehicle waiting at a traffic light)
+This native checks if the given vehicle is stopped at a red light.

+**Note:** Will return false if the vehicle is stopped behind another vehicle waiting at a traffic light.
 ```

 ## Parameters
 * **vehicle**:

-## Return value
-Returns true if the vehicle is stopped because of a redlight, false otherwise